+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The assessment is summarised in a proprietary rating which indicates the extent to which the Managers consider environmental, social and governance issues in their investment decisions or engage in active ownership.
 It is a top-down assessment of the Manager's philosophy and process, and hence a reflection of intentionality rather than outcome.

 In the course of the regular Investment Strategy monitoring process, adherence to the ESG approach is monitored.
 The Portfolio Manager reviews the annual ESG questionnaire requested from the Manager to monitor any potential changes to the overall view.
 During periodic meetings the Investment Strategy's results and people or process changes (incl. the sustainable investing approach and ESG integration) will be discussed, assessed and documented in the annual due diligence update report.
 The Portfolio Manager's assessment of the Investment Strategy will be re-evaluated in all aspects.
 Each Investment Strategy's intentionality is reviewed annually alongside normal investment reviews.
-If the intentionality deteriorates to a level which falls below the expectation of the Portfolio Manager, then the Portfolio Manager will remove the Investment Strategy from the portfolio.
+If the intentionality deteriorates to a level which falls outside the established parameters, then the Portfolio Manager will remove the Investment Strategy from the portfolio.